C-Tracy/ScriptingForBiologists/PythonVirtualEnvironments.md

 ## Anaconda Virtual Environments
 First, we will create a python virtual environment using **anaconda**.
 In this example I create a virtual environment called genome_env2, in which I install useful genomics packages using bioconda.
+I personally prefer to use conda for installing packages, and thus it makes a virtual environment in conda most desireable for me, but I will walk you through some different ways to approach a virtual env.
 Here is a helpful guide to managing environments with conda: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 Before we create our virtual environment, lets first create a directory for our virtual environments, and move into that directory: